 Similar to single-family homes, wholesaling a mobile home inside a mobile home park will allow you to create value between a buyer and seller without actually purchasing the mobile home.
 As an active mobile home investor, you will obtain a purchase contract on the mobile home and quickly aim to sell this contract to another investor or end-user buyer for a profit.
-In this scenario a buyer is NOT paying you for the home specifically, they are paying for your contract to purchase the mobile home.
+In this scenario, a buyer is NOT paying you for the home; specifically, they are paying for your contract to purchase the mobile home.

 5. Bird Dogging

 As an active bird-dog, you can help investors find mobile homes for sale.
-The act of bird-dogging mobile homes inside parks is the process of finding and reporting all FSBO properties that fit an investor’s criteria to the active mobile home investors you already know.
+The act of bird-dogging mobile homes inside parks is finding and reporting all FSBO properties that fit an investor’s criteria to the active mobile home investors you already know.
 As an active bird-dog, you should know the exact types and criteria of mobile homes each of your mobile home investors are looking for.